pulyaevskiy/node-interop/README.md

 Write applications in Dart, run in NodeJS.
 This is an early preview, alpha open-source project.

+> Version 1.0.0 of this library is under active development with a lot of
+> new exciting stuff and breaking changes, including:
+>
+> - Dependency on Dart >= 2.0.0-dev
+> - New build system using build_runner with support for both DDC and dart2js
+>
+> Development branch for this version is `dart20`.

 * [What is this?](#what-is-this?)
 * [Examples](#examples)
 * [Status](#status)